 The current project is an interdisciplinary collaboration between all four health regions, and is founded on longstanding collaborative work between the University Hospital North Norway (UNN) / UiT the Actic University of Norway, StOlavs Hospital/NTNU, Haukeland University Hospital (HUS) / University of Bergen (UiB) and Stavanger University Hospital (SUS).
 The current subproject is led by Professor Karen Rosendahl, MD, PhD, consultant paediatric radiologist at UNN/UiT.
 Prof Rosendahl has a long track record in paediatric imaging and epidemiological research, and currently chairs the Medical Imaging Research group at UiT (www.medical-imaging.no), the European Society of Paediatric Radiology Task Force on musculo-skeletal imaging and the European Institute of Bio-Imaging Research (EIBIR), Paediatric initiative (www.espr.org).
 She has published extensively on abuse-related topics in children.

-Dr.Trond Bondevik, paediatric radiologist at the Department of Circulation and Medical Imaging (ISB), St. Olavs hospital, Trondheim), Professor Stein Magnus Aukland, consultant paediatric radiologist (Haukeland University Hospital, Bergen / University of Bergen), Dr. Gry Behzadi, MD, consultant neuroradiologist (Stavanger University Hospital, Stavanger), Drs.
-Josephine Bomer-Skogstad / Anke Neukamm (Akershus University Hospital, Oslo) and Dr. Albin Mahokvic will be local PI’s in Trondheim, Bergen, Stavanger, Oslo and Nordlandssykehuset, respectively.
-Dr. Nils Thomas Songstad, PhD, neonatologist at UNN, together Dr. Nora Cunliffe, Dr. Siren Rettedal, Dr.Tomas Sørbø and Dr Moritz Schneider will be responsible for the recruitment of cases for the study on Children with increasing head circumference (cohort 3) at UNN, Nordlandssykehuset, SUS, HUS and Ahus, respectively.
+Dr.Trond Bondevik, paediatric radiologist at the Department of Circulation and Medical Imaging (ISB), St. Olavs hospital, Trondheim), Professor Stein Magnus Aukland, consultant paediatric radiologist (Haukeland University Hospital, Bergen / University of Bergen), Dr. Gry Behzadi, MD, consultant neuroradiologist (Stavanger University Hospital, Stavanger) and Drs.
+Josephine Bomer-Skogstad / Anke Neukamm (Akershus University Hospital, Oslo) will be local PI’s in Trondheim, Bergen, Stavanger and Oslo, respectively.
+Drs.
+Nils Thomas Songstad, PhD and Lene Trulsen Nymo, neonatologists at UNN, together Dr. Nora Cunliffe, Dr. Siren Rettedal, Dr.Tomas Sørbø and Dr Moritz Schneider will be responsible for the recruitment of cases for the study on Children with increasing head circumference (cohort 3) at UNN, Nordlandssykehuset, SUS, HUS and Ahus, respectively.

 The project group also includes John Are Jonassen from Stine Sofies Stiftelse, a leading, non-profit foundation established in 2000, addressing a variety of abuse issues (www.stinesofiestiftelse.no).
 The study organization has a steering group that will meet on a regular basis, including Stray Pedersen, Rognum, Rosendahl, Aukland and Jonassen.
 Communication platforms will vary between in-person meetings, video conferences and e-mailing.

-The Candidate: Thorsten Köhler, MD, is one of four consultant paediatric radiologists at the Radiology department, UNN (serving a population of around 0.5 mill in North Norway).
-He will perform the MRIs and ultrasound examinations at UNN, and will be responsible for the study database, perform the analyses and draft the three papers supervised by his mentors in collaboration with experts from the rest of the project group.
+The PhD candidate, Dr Maria Olsen Fossmark, MD, is radiologist in training at the Radiology department, UNN (serving a population of around 0.5 mill in North Norway).
+She will perform the MRIs and ultrasound examinations at UNN, and will be responsible for the study database, perform the analyses and draft the three papers supervised by her mentors in collaboration with experts from the rest of the project group.
+Dr. Fossmark was awarded the «Young Investigator’s award’ for her presentation pf preliminary results at the ESPR (European Society of Pediatric Radiology) annual congress in Marseille, June 2022.